 This is also a very popular dinner option at our house.
 I can make the egg cups on the weekend and keep them in the fridge until a busy night.
-Then I just pop them in the oven and serve them with some fruit and probably some premade waffles (like Eggo- not ones I premade!).
+Then I just pop them in the oven or microwave and serve them with some fruit and probably some premade waffles (like Eggo- not ones I premade!).

-Making An Easy Meal Plan for Weekend Guests
+Easy Breakfast for Weekend Guests

 For a full version of meal planning for weekend guests, check out this post on Easy Meal Ideas for Weekend House Guests.

 I know some kids can be weird about spinach, or green things in general.
-To make a non-green- kid-friendly version just set some sausage aside before adding the spinach to the skillet.
+To make a non-green, kid-friendly version just set some sausage aside before adding the spinach to the skillet.
 Then you can assemble a few cups with just egg and sausage.

 Now you are a breakfast hero and everyone is happy.
 Until you serve them strawberries when they wanted blueberries and they melt into a puddle on the floor. #momlife